EddOliver/BBM-Bridge-Baby-Monitor/README.md

 5.1.
 Connect the Ultra96 to the network and activate Mosquitto.

-- For this first test we will connect the Ultra96 first as shown in the diagram of point 4. and we will turn it on.
+- For this first test we will connect the Ultra96 first as shown in the point 4's diagram. and we will turn it on.
-- We will access the web interface where the Jupyter Notebooks are.
+- Access the web interface where the Jupyter Notebooks are.
-- We will enter the Hackster folder.
+- Enter the Hackster folder.
-- We opened the "Bridges.ipynb" and "Wifi_Mosquitto.ipynb" notebook.
+- Open the "Bridges.ipynb" and "Wifi_Mosquitto.ipynb" notebook.
-- We entered the "Wifi_Mosquitto.ipynb" notebook.
+- Enter the "Wifi_Mosquitto.ipynb" notebook.
-- We put our data of SSID and PSW.
+- Input SSID and PSW data.
-- We give run to run the program to connect to our WiFi network and activate the Mosquitto broker.
+- Press run to start the program to connect to your WiFi network and activate the Mosquitto broker.

 5.2.
 Connection to the Ultra96 broker.

-- Once it connects correctly, we enter the "Bridges.ipynb" notebook.
+- Once everything connects correctly, we then enter the "Bridges.ipynb" notebook.
-- We execute the main code, if everything goes well we will notice as it says "Connected to broker" meaning that there is a correct connection.
+- Execute the main code, if everything goes well we will notice as it says "Connected to the broker" meaning that there is a correct connection.

 5.3.
 Connect the sensor module.

-- Connect your power supply to the raspberry and go!
+- Connect your power supply to the raspberry and leave it.

 5.4.
 Check that the data reaches the board.

-- If the data is arriving correctly, according to the sampling specifications that we have programmed, we will receive these notifications that the frequencies are being saved in a CSV file.
+- If the data is arriving correctly, according to the sampling specifications that we have programmed, we will receive notifications that the frequencies are being saved in a CSV file.

 <img src="https://i.ibb.co/cyTPBrJ/Results.png">

 5.5.
-Once all the data samples have been made, the system will take the stored data and load them into the machine learning model so that it learns in each iteration and becomes more precise, this being a model of continuous learning.
+Once all the data samples have been made, the system will take the stored data and load them into the machine learning model so that it learns each iteration and becomes a more precise continuous learning model.

 <img src="https://i.ibb.co/Q9nnM3N/results1.png">

 ## Create your Dashboard:

-//////////////////////TRADUCIR////////////////

 6. Para finalizar debemos realizar un dashboard con Watson IoT Cloud para visualizar los datos en tiempo real.